INTRODUCTION TO NUMBER THEORY (3 semester hours)

 HANDOUTS FROM THE TEXT: The text

-FINAL EXAM: Your final exam will be given in class at the end of the semester, probably on Wednesday, Dec 5, 2012.
+FINAL EXAM: Your final exam is on Monday, Dec 5, 2016, 6-7:50 pm.
 It is a 100 point exam, covering the material in the second half of the semester.
-The Final Exam is scheduled for 4:00 - 5:50 p.m., Wednesday, Dec 12, 2012.
-We will meet during this time to discuss the results of this second test.

 About the text: In a way this text will be one of the easiest math books you've ever read.
 Many of the sections are written in dialogue form, with a minimum of formulas and a lot of space spent on simple explanations.
 Let's face it, most math students don't read the textbook, except for the exercises and possibly the examples - to be read only when you get stuck on the exercises.
 Hopefully this book is different.
 Try reading it and see.